antaldaniel/reprex/content/event/2023-03-08_eviota-escp-sustainability/index.md

 ---
-title: Eviota France
+title: "New trends in controlling: the strategic and digital challenge"
-subtitle: Connected financial and sustainability reporting for music enterprises
+subtitle: Eviota - the case of the music and film industry

 categories:
 - Public talk